 The question, of whether a tenant's obligation, as specified in a residential lease, to obtain the written consent of a landlord before assigning the lease, or subletting, or permitting other occupants implies as a matter of law an obligation on the landlord's part to act reasonably in withholding consent, is one of public policy which, of course, the legislature is free to address.

-Plaintiff landlord sought to evict a tenant for violating an obligation of his tenancy.
-Defendant rent control board found that the tenant had allowed another person to occupy his apartment without first obtaining plaintiff's written consent.
-Nonetheless, defendant refused to issue the eviction certificate, observing that plaintiff had not acted reasonably in categorically refusing to allow the tenant to bring in someone new after his original co-tenant moved out.
-Plaintiff obtained judicial review, and the trial court annulled defendant's decision and ordered the certificate's issuance.
-The appellate court affirmed and awarded plaintiff double costs and attorney fees, finding defendant exceeded its authority by making determinations of law.
-On defendant’s appeal, the state supreme court reversed the order in part.
+Plaintiff landlord Bessie Slavin sought to evict a tenant for violating an obligation of his tenancy.
+Defendant Rent Control Board found that the tenant had allowed another person to occupy his apartment without first obtaining Slavin's written consent.
+Nonetheless, the Rent Control Board refused to issue the eviction certificate, observing that Slavin had not acted reasonably in categorically refusing to allow the tenant to bring in someone new after his original co-tenant moved out.
+Slavin obtained judicial review, and the trial court annulled the Rent Control Board's decision and ordered the certificate's issuance.
+The appellate court affirmed, and finding the Rent Control Board lacked authority to make determinations of law, imposed double costs and counsel fees.
+The Rent Control Board appealed.

-Did the tenant's obligation to obtain plaintiff landlord’s written consent before assigning the lease or subletting or permitting other occupants imply an obligation on plaintiff's part to act reasonably in withholding consent?
+When a tenant obtains the landlord’s written consent before assigning the lease or subletting, is the landlord obligated to act reasonably in withholding consent?